floooh/fips/README.md

 ### Public Service Announcements

+- **10-Oct-2015**: I committed a simplification for nested dependency resolution yesterday (turns out cmake does this on its own with 'target_link_libraries'), however this may introduce some link-order problems in existing problems when using GCC or emscripten.
+If your project no longer links because of this, and you think that fixing the depedency order in the CMakeLists.txt files is too big a hassle and fips should take care of this, please simply open a ticket, and I'll try to find a solution in fips.
+I haven't made up my mind about this either yet, the few cases in Oryol were easy to fix, but larger projects may be more tricky to fix.

 - **29-Jul-2015**: cross-compiling is now more flexible
     * cross-compile target platform names are no longer hardwired, fips projects can now add define their own cross-compile platforms
     * fips projects can now provide their own cmake-toolchain files or override the standard toolchain files